Empress Kōken

-Nakamaro slowly consolidated his political power with the backing of dowager empress Kōmyō.
+Nakamaro slowly consolidated his political power with the backing of Empress Kōmyō.
 After an illness, Kōken became close to a healer-monk named Dōkyō, who became one of her strongest allies, as well as potentially an intimate partner.
 After this, she became a bhikkhunī (Buddhist nun) and shaved her head.
 After her mother's death in 760, Kōken began to oppose Nakamaro.
 She proclaimed superiority over Emperor Junnin in state matters in 762, and allied with anti-Nakamaro leaders, including her childhood tutor Kibi no Makibi.
-In 764, political conflict grew violent after she attempted to take control of the royal seals; Nakamaro fought a brief rebellion against her, naming Prince Shioyaki as emperor, but both were captured and executed, and Kōken returned to the throne as Empress Shōtoku.
+In 764, political conflict grew violent after she attempted to take control of the imperial seals; Nakamaro fought a brief rebellion against her, naming Prince Shioyaki as emperor, but both were captured and executed, and Kōken returned to the throne as Empress Shōtoku.